apache/incubator-heron/website/content/docs/concepts/topologies.md

 ![Heron topology](/img/topology.png)

+There are currently two APIs available that you can use to build Heron topologies:

+1. The higher-level [Heron DSL](#the-heron-dsl) (recommended), which enables you to create topologies in a declarative, developer-friendly style inspired by functional programming concepts (like map, flagMap, and filter)
+1. The lower-level topology API, based on the original [Apache Storm](http://storm.apache.org/about/simple-api.html) API

 Spouts are responsible for emitting [tuples](../../developers/data-model) into the topology, while bolts are responsible for processing those tuples.
 In the diagram above, spout **S1** feeds tuples to bolts **B1** and **B2** for